cristina86cristina/rnaseq-helpful-pipelines/README.md

 ##annotation.r

 This script is to annotate several files where the Id are Ensebl genes and we want gene names, biotype and gene description.
 Initially written for SARTools output.
+Use biomart and can be used for different species.